geirman/another-react-guide/README.md

 ## Basics

 #### Use JSX Syntax & ES2015/ES6
 If you are not using [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) in your React components, you should consider to do it along with writing your code in ES2015/ES6 and transpile it with [Babel](https://babeljs.io/).
 Babel allows you to "use next generation Javascript, today", so your code is also future-proof.
 An introduction to ES6 and a list of features can be found [here](https://babeljs.io/docs/learn-es2015/).
+This document is based on ES6+ and assumes that you are already familiar with ES6.

 ## Components